The Nest

 New York is not a common-law state.
 If you do not have a legal marriage contract, there are no legal grounds for a divorce.
 In other words, nodivorce rules in nyc marriage occurred, so you don’t have a reason to try to lay a claim on your ex’s real estate.

-How Do You Split A House In A real estate Divorce?
+How Do You Split A House In A Real Estate Divorce?

 If you split your home (“community property”) during a divorce, then you usually will need to choose one of three options: